Doctor of Philosophy in Biblical Interpretation and Theology

-Following the sequence of four core classes, the Ph.D./BT offers expert instruction and tutorial dialogue in the elective courses, seminars and tutorials customized for the student's field.
+Following the sequence of five core classes and two reading courses, the Ph.D.
+BTH offers expert instruction and tutorial dialogue in the elective courses .

-The Ph.D./BT consists of 60 credits earned in the following categories of study:
+The Ph.D.
+BTH consists of 60 credits earned in the following categories of study:

-- 32 credits of coursework, divided into two major parts:
+- 48 credits of coursework, divided into three major parts:

-- 16 credits of Core Courses (four courses at 4 credits each - see below for description).
-These will occur in a cohort experience.
+- 20 credits of Core Courses ( five courses at 4 credits each - see below for description).

-- 12 credits for the full Dissertation process, from Proposal to writing the Oral Defense
+- 12 credits for the Dissertation process (includes the Proposal through the Oral Defense)

 The Core classes and electives are offered as one-week intensives in Springfield, MO, allowing professionals to continue their current vocational work while still being a full-time Ph.D. student.

 The Ph.D.
 BTH program is structured on a four and a half year, full-time model, consisting of at least two and a half years of course work followed by an additional two years of comprehensive exams and dissertation research and writing.
 Courses are offered three times per year in a modular format.
 The program may be completed in four years if the student has exceptional biblical and modern language skills and no entrance deficiencies; however, the average time to complete the program is anticipated to be 5.5 years.